 1. DON'T HAVE MORE CHILDREN THAN YOU OR THE WORLD CAN SUPPORT

-The chart above shows the human population growth over the past 10,000 years, and just how much it has exploded in only the last
+The chart above shows the human population growth over the past 10,000 years, and how much it has exploded in only the last

-The human population can not (and will not) keep expanding indefinitely at the rate that it currently is.
+The human population will not (and can not) keep expanding indefinitely at the rate that it currently is.
 (If it did there

-Of course, nobody can know for certain what the world will be like that many years in the future, but are you optimistic about the direction
+Of course, nobody can know for certain what the world will be like in the future, but are you optimistic about the direction

 Consider Adopting A Child

 Over 350,000 babies are born every day in the world, but not all of them have parents who are able or willing to raise them,

 Consider Adopting A Pet

 Every day over 10,000 animals in the pound are put to sleep due to not being adopted, yet as this is happening many people

 2. REDUCE, REUSE, RECYCLE

 Did you ever stop and think about the fact that humans are the only species on Earth who create "trash"?